The following are some frequently asked questions about the Royal Society of Tropical Medicine and Hygiene.

 Our members are at all stages of their careers working in a wide range of disciplines.

-A one-year subscription starts at £80 and we offer discounts to those working in low- and middle-income countries and full-time students.
+A one-year subscription starts at £80 and we offer discounts to those working in low- and middle-income countries, full-time students and early careers.
 A full breakdown of rates can be found here.

 How will I receive my membership?